 The holiday season is well underway, with marketers competing for attention, engagement, and conversions (sales, signups, etc.).
 While many companies have their programs locked in at this point, it’s still a good time to think about a few holiday email marketing best practices.
-We’ll assume that some of the basics are already fairly well understood – like using holiday themes, copy, and graphics in your campaigns.
+We’ll assume that some of the basics are already fairly well understood – like using holiday themes, copy, and graphics in your campaigns – and of course focusing on email compliance and proper email suppression list management.
 But, there are plenty of other items to keep in mind.

 1 – Keep and eye on the calendar

 The holiday season provides a defined window of time for your email campaigns.
 But, because that opening is narrow, you need to optimize the number of campaigns you send out and the days/times you send them.
 Make sure you’re dialing in timing, based on when the major holidays fall during the week.
 You may want to consider mailing on weekdays that you normally avoid (Monday or Friday?) if the timing indicates that may be a more active day than normal, because of the holiday season frenzy.
 Consumer behavior changes during the holiday season, so look to take advantage of it by adjusting your campaign timing and tactics to accordingly.

 2 – Don’t get too cute with your subject line